-Device Menus (3)
+Device Menus 3

-When clicked, a drop down submenu will appear allowing navigation to Device Details, Pluggable Modules, Function Block Diagram, Calibration, and Profile screens.
+When clicked, a drop-down submenu will appear for navigation to Device Details, Pluggable Modules, Function Block Diagram, Personalization, Calibration, Datalogging, Trending, and Profile setup screens.

-Security
+Security and Passwords

+Located in System (2).
 The security feature is used to protect the system's configuration and settings from unwanted changes.
 The Admin user sets what access other users have to the systems features.
 When security is enabled, a user must enter a password to gain access to protected features through the controller's user interface or Composer software.
 There are three configurable user groups and an admin user: